shari-ar/ProdSight/docs/overview.md

 # Overview

 ProdSight is a **single-file offline HTML** application for monitoring factory production plans and outputs stored in an Excel file.
-It renders a professional, Persian (Farsi), RTL interface and refreshes data on a schedule or via a manual refresh button.
+It renders a professional, Persian (پارسی), RTL interface and refreshes data on a schedule or via a manual refresh button.

 ## Goals